Surveying the Landscape of Ethics-Focused Design Methods

 We also build upon prior work that has defined and curated a range of methods to support design activity, with such work having a stated goal of describing methods in ways that are simple enough for designers to adapt, apply and combine different methods in various ways \cite{curedale2012design}.
 L\"{o}wgren and Stolterman \cite{Lowgren1999-oy} have built upon this notion of method reuse, stating that methods should be accessible, flexible, and adaptable for designers to apply either independently or alongside the designer's current ``toolbox'' in different contexts.
-Finally, Stolterman \cite{Stolterman2008-ho} has claimed that any knowledge introduced into design practice should bear a ``rationality resonance,'' whereby the content of methods should resonate with the complexity of practice.
-Following this guidance and framing, there have been numerous attempts to create and curate design method collections, including: method for creativity and innovation to improve the range of design production \cite{Biskjaer2010-tg,mose2017understanding}; a collection of UX evaluation methods \cite{vermeeren2010user}; a classification of methods, including traditional, adapted, innovative methods, and methods for interpretation and analysis \cite{Hanington2003-bz}; a popular collection of UX research and design methods for design students and practitioners titled \textit{Universal Methods of Design} \cite{umod}; a design kit for Human-Centered Design practice by IDEO \cite{ideo}; a collection of product design methods and approaches known as the \textit{Delft Design Guide} \cite{Van_Boeijen2014-vp}; an overview of strategies and methods for design innovation titled \textit{Design.
+Further, Stolterman \cite{Stolterman2008-ho} has claimed that any knowledge introduced into design practice should bear a ``rationality resonance,'' whereby the content of methods should resonate with the complexity of practice.
+Building upon this framing of building resonance into design methods, multiple scholars have sought to create and curate design method collections, including: methods for creativity and innovation to improve the range of design production \cite{Biskjaer2010-tg,mose2017understanding}; a collection of UX evaluation methods \cite{vermeeren2010user}; a classification of methods, including traditional, adapted, innovative methods, and methods for interpretation and analysis \cite{Hanington2003-bz}; a popular collection of UX research and design methods for design students and practitioners titled \textit{Universal Methods of Design} \cite{umod}; a design kit for Human-Centered Design practice by IDEO \cite{ideo}; a collection of product design methods and approaches known as the \textit{Delft Design Guide} \cite{Van_Boeijen2014-vp}; an overview of strategies and methods for design innovation titled \textit{Design.
 Think.
 Make.
 Break.
 Repeat} \cite{Tomitsch2018-eb}; and a set of generative approaches for design research \cite{Sanders2012-om}.
-While the list of curated collections of methods is already substantial, and still growing, we intend to build upon these collections with an explicit focus on ethically-centered practice, building upon existing language to describe methods while also proposing new vocabulary to conceptualize, categorize, and propose links within and among methods.
+While the list of curated collections of methods is already substantial, and still growing, we intend to build upon these collections with an explicit focus on methods that are designed to support \textit{ethically-centered practice}, building upon existing language to describe methods while also proposing new vocabulary to conceptualize, categorize, and propose links within and among methods.